 A hemorrhagic stroke occurs when a blood vessel in the brain bursts.
 The most likely cause is uncontrolled hypertension.

-Some effects of stroke are permanent if too many brain cells die after a stroke due to lack of blood and oxygen flow to the brain.
+Some effects of stroke are permanent if too many brain cells die after a stroke due to a lack of blood and oxygen flow to the brain.
 These cells are never replaced.
 The good news is that some brain cells don’t die — they are just temporarily out of order.
 Injured cells can repair themselves.
 Over time, as the repair takes place, body functioning improves.
 Also, other brain cells may take control of those areas that were injured.
-If this occurs, strength, speech and memory may improve.
+If this occurs, strength, speech, and memory may improve.

 Some of the more common cardiovascular and circulatory impairments are listed below:

 Coronary heart disease is the most common cause of death in the United States.
-It is one of the major cause of disability, with many patients reporting impairments or requiring assistance with daily activities.
+It is one of the major causes of disability, with many patients reporting impairments or requiring assistance with daily activities.